The physio you want to see - when you don’t want to see a physio

 A regular winter maintenance programme, combined with a pre-season check up and some sport-specific exercise will keep you playing on through summer.

-Wessel's specialty areas / experience include:
+Wessel's areas of expertise include:

 • Maitland, McKenzie and Mulligan concepts